Smash (Russian band): 2002-2004: Breakthrough in Russia

 Topalov and Lazarev received a make-over before debuting their group on stage.
 Prior to the group's public release, both Smash!! members were naturally dark blonde.
 A stylist decided to dye Topalov's hair light blonde and Lazarev's hair brown.
 In April 2002, Smash!! released their first single, the English-language track "Should Have Loved You More".
-In the summer, the duo wins the "New Wave" pop-music competition in Jurmala.
-In October, the band releases their first single "Belle" and shoots a music video for this song.
+In the summer, the duo won the "New Wave" pop-music competition in Jurmala.
+In October, the band released their first single "Belle" and shot a music video for this song.

 The group made their television debut during the first edition of New Wave, where they became one of the contestants representing Russia.
 After three contest days, Smash!! finished on top of the score board and were crowned as the winners.

 In March 2003, the group released their debut album Freeway, achieving a double platinum status in their native Russia.
 The group also started to enjoy attention and commercial success in Southeast Asia.
 Smash!! then tried to represent Russia in the Eurovision Song Contest on two occasions.
 Both in 2003 and 2004, Smash!! entered a song to respective Russian broadcasters, but were both times refused.
 In 2003, t.A.T.u. represented the country and in 2004, Yulia Savicheva was given the honour.

-2004-2005: Lazerev's exit and disbandment
+2004-2005: Lazarev's exit and disbandment

 Smash!! shortly reunited in 2011 for a performance at Lazarev's concert.

 Shortly after Smash!!'s second album was released, it was revealed that Lazarev had left the duo after he did not appear during the album presentation.
 Their last concert together was in Kyiv in December 2004.
-Topalov and Lazerev later cited tension between each other was the main reason for the duo to disband.
+Topalov and Lazarev later cited tension between each other as the main reason for the duo to disband.
 Contributing to the tension were the rumours that Lazarev wanted to start a solo career without Topalov, Topalov's problems with drug addiction and general tiredness of each other.

 As they were obliged by contract with Universal Music Russia to release a third album, they tried to reconcile.
-However, reconciliation attempts failed and Lazerev left the group for definite.
+However, reconciliation attempts failed and Lazarev left the group for good.
 Their third album Evolution was released in 2005, only featuring Topalov's vocals.
-Both Lazerev and Topalov established solo careers.
+Both Lazarev and Topalov subsequently established solo careers.

 After the official disbandment of the group in 2005, Topalov and Lazarev did not communicate for a long time.
-One of their first appearances together again was in 2011, when Lazerev invited Topalov to sing a duet at one of his concerts in Moscow.
+One of their first appearances together again was in 2011, when Lazarev invited Topalov to sing a duet at one of his concerts in Moscow.
 In 2017, Topalov told in a broadcast of Secret for a million that he did not consider Lazarev a close friend and that they only rarely talked.
 However, in a broadcast of the same show in 2019, Lazаrev and Topalov revealed that they had grown a close bond since and that the birth of their sons had brought them together again.

-In 2021, Lazerev and Topalov again reunited as Smash!! to perform their song "Molitva" during a broadcast of the Russian version of All Together Now.
+In 2021, Lazarev and Topalov again reunited as Smash!! to perform their song "Molitva" during a broadcast of the Russian version of All Together Now.